gitlost/gs-only-pdf-preview/README.md

 	}
 	add_filter( 'gopp_image_gs_cmd_path', 'mytheme_gopp_image_gs_cmd_path', 10, 2 );

-The filter can also be used just for performance reasons, especially on Windows systems to save searching the registry and directories.
+The filter can also be used just for performance reasons, especially on Windows servers to save searching the registry and directories.

 Note that the value of `gs_cmd_path` is cached as a transient by the plugin for performance reasons, with a lifetime of one day.
 You can clear it by de-activating and re-activating the plugin, or by manually calling the `clear` method of the Ghostscript Image Editor: